 Autumn: A Time of Harvest

 Autumn is a great time to visit the Côte d’Azur, as the weather is still warm, with average temperatures ranging from 15°C to 22°C (59°F to 72°F).
 The region is less crowded than in the summer, and the landscape is particularly beautiful, with the vineyards and olive groves changing colors.
 Additionally, many of the region’s famous wine producers offer wine tastings and tours, making it a great time for wine enthusiasts.
-(See Also: Is November a Good Time to Visit the Dominican Republic – Weather Insights)
+(See Also: Best Time to Visit Hawai?
+Discover Paradise)

 Pros and Cons of Visiting in the Autumn